ssb-junkyard/ssb-web-server/README.md

 ## Usage

 This creates a server at `localhost:8000`.
 It will serve any blobs, by hash-id, at `localhost:8000/{hash-id}`.
-(Example: http://localhost:8000/&MagGWkFGCb7PxQOVAD4+UULNDtW+x3BIIgSGfxAomHs=.sha256).
-If the blob is not locally-present, it will search the SSB network (using the `want` protocol) and respond when the blob is found.
+(Example: `http://localhost:8000/&MagGWkFGCb7PxQOVAD4+UULNDtW+x3BIIgSGfxAomHs=.sha256`).
+If the blob is not locally-present, the server will search the SSB network (using the `want` protocol) and respond when the blob is found.

 The server also hosts static files at `./www/*`.